 Football |

-Look for helmets that have inflatable padding as they provide the most flexible fit over hearing aids and CI processors Example: Riddell Speedflex Youth |
+Look for helmets that have inflatable padding, as they provide the most flexible fit over hearing aids and CI processors Example: Riddell Speedflex Youth |

 |